 STARS Online Application

 Sigma Tau Delta utilizes STARS to enable students to apply online for scholarships and academic awards.
-The STARS application period for the spring scholarship deadline is Monday, April 6, 2014, 11:59 p.m.
+The STARS application period for the spring scholarship deadline was Monday, April 6, 2014, 11:59 p.m.
 Central Daylight Time (CDT).

 Five Things You Need to Know About STARS